Casualties of the Armenian genocide

 Ottoman Armenian casualties refers to the number of deaths of Ottoman Armenians between 1914 and 1923, during which the Armenian genocide occurred.
-Most estimates of related Armenian deaths between 1915 and 1918 range from 1.2 to 1.5 million.
+Most estimates of related Armenian deaths between 1915 and 1918 range from 800,000 to 1.2 million.

 Prewar estimates

 There is no agreement among historians how many Armenians lived in the empire prior to the genocide.
 The official census reported 1.1 million Armenians living in the empire in 1912.
-This is considered an underestimate, and the Armenian Patriarchate of Constantinople reported 2.1 million Armenians.
+This is considered an underestimate by some, and the Armenian Patriarchate of Constantinople reported 2.1 million Armenians.
+This is considered an overestimate by some.

+The majority of historians estimate that between 1.5 and 2 million Armenians lived inside the Ottoman Empire in 1914.
+Of these, the Ottoman Empire expelled approximately 0.8 to 1.2 million Armenians from its territories.
+The official census reported 1.2 million Armenians living in the empire by 1914.
+This figure has been agreed by some authors, while others have provided other estimates.